-It is essential that your copywriter tailors their work to your audience so you need to give some key information eg. retired women between sixty and eighty with lots of disposable income and plenty of leisure time.
+It's essential that your copywriter tailors their work to your audience so you need to give some key information eg. 'retired women between sixty and eighty with lots of disposable income and plenty of leisure time.'

 Brief your copywriter about your brand’s unique personality.
 For instance, is your tone chatty and friendly?
 Creative and imaginative?
 Authoritative without being stuffy?
 Click here to find out why copywriting is key to communicating your brand identity.

 Outline the content